LucasDelfino92/morrowindsharp/main.md

 [**Expansion Delay**](https://www.nexusmods.com/morrowind/mods/47588)
 Fixes Bethesda's overly enthusiastic expansion hooks by delaying the Dark Brotherhood attacks (for Tribunal) and limiting intrusive dialogue topics to a few NPCs (Bloodmoon).

-> A mod that pairs very well with this one is [**Early Transport to Mournhold**](https://www.nexusmods.com/morrowind/mods/47985), which allows travel to Mournhold before the Dark Brotherhood attacks begin.
-We will install this mod in the **Gameplay** section.

 [**The Publicans**](https://www.nexusmods.com/morrowind/mods/45410)
 Fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.